 Early AMD is characterized by the presence of small drusen—yellow, focal deposits within the retina that can be visualized during dilated ophthalmologic examination.
 Small deposits are often found in people aged 50 years and over.
 Therefore, the presence of such lesions is neither essential for diagnosis nor pathognomonic.
-However, in conjunction with increased or decreased pigmentation of the epithelial layer of the retina, drusen are a sign of early AMD.
+In conjunction with increased or decreased pigmentation of the epithelial layer of the retina, however, drusen are a sign of early AMD.
 Development of early AMD may be asymptomatic or may cause blurred vision or impaired vision in low light.

 As AMD progresses to late stage, central vision gradually worsens until patients are no longer able to perform tasks requiring fine visual acuity.
 AMD is the most common cause of legal blindness (defined as 20/200 or worse in both eyes) in the geriatric population in the United States.
 Peripheral vision is often spared and may allow limited performance of certain daily activities.

 Non-neovascular AMD can transform to neovascular AMD, and vice versa.
-Both processes may be diagnosed in the same eye or each eye may show unique changes.
+Both processes may either be diagnosed in the same eye, or each eye may show unique changes.
 It is not clear whether neovascular and non-neovascular AMD are different manifestations of the same disease or two different entities.

 AMD is thought to be caused in part by exposure to ultraviolet radiation, mainly from sunlight.
 Just as skin can be damaged by excessive sun exposure, the pigmented layer of the retina that protects photoreceptors can also become damaged with excessive ultraviolet rays.
 Blue light has also been found to induce similar damage.

 Age.
 AMD rarely occurs in persons under age 55.
 The prevalence is 0.8% in those aged 70 and older, increasing to 16% in those over 90.

 Smoking.
 Individuals who smoke have a relative risk of 2.0 and greater compared with those who have never smoked.
 Risk may remain elevated for 15 or more years after smoking cessation.

 Family history.
 Genetic factors are linked to increased AMD risk, particularly when combined with smoking.